TheKingOfChaos/Switch-image-generator/README.md

 - Generate network switch SVG visualizations with different layouts:
   - Single row layout with up to 24 normal ports and 2 SFP ports
   - Double row (zigzag) layout with up to 48 normal ports and 6 SFP ports
+  - SFP-only mode with 4-32 SFP ports and no regular ports
 - Flexible SFP port layout options:
   - Zigzag layout (default) - SFP ports in a zigzag pattern (similar to regular ports)
   - Horizontal layout - All SFP ports in a single horizontal row